Incense Product Guide

-The other products in the Nag Champa range also sell very well, The Super Hit Nag Champa product, for example, is a second best-seller in terms of quantity sold.
-Nag Champa could be considered a "staple" in the incense world, but it's unlikely to appeal to children or teens, for example, who are just coming across incense for the first time or for those who are less familiar with incense.
+The other products in the Nag Champa range also sell very well, Super Hit Nag Champa, for example, is the second best-seller in terms of quantity sold.
+Nag Champa could be considered a "staple" in the incense world, but it's unlikely to appeal to children or teens, who are just coming across incense for the first time or for those who are less familiar with incense.

 Is there a minimum order amount?

-Incense sticks have to be purchased in their outer display box (so in groups of 6 or 12 depending on the boxes) and can't be sold individually.
-Cones can be.
-Since incense is very cheap, starting from 39p per pack for the Hex ranges, it's an easy product to add a large variety to without having to order loads of stock.
+Incense sticks have to be purchased in their outer display box (so in groups of 6 or 12 depending on the boxes) and are not sold on our website individually.
+Since incense is very cheap, it's an easy product to add a large variety to without having to order loads of stock.

 What kind of shops does it sell well in?

-In the past it used to only be found in New Age and bohemian stores but its more widely available these days and can be added to all kinds of gift shops including chemists, florists, book stores, health food shops and gardening centres.
-It's a product range that has become more widely available in the last five to ten years as it has become more fashionable to burn.
+In the past, it used to only be found in New Age and bohemian stores but it's more widely available these days and can be added to all kinds of gift shops including chemists, florists, book stores, health food shops and garden centres.

 What different types are there?

 We sell sticks and cones which require direct burning, the incense itself is lit as opposed to indirect burning.
 We have both standard incense sticks and cones as well as backflow incense cones which are burnt on a specific backflow incense burner.

 Do sticks or cones sell better?

 Generally, sticks sell better as they are more well-known.